marconetto/azadventures/chapter10/README.md

 Note you cannot use ``--storage-account $STORAGEACCOUNT`` as batch does not support storage account with fileshare to be link with it.

-# --storage-account $STORAGEACCOUNT    # does not support azure fileshare

 ### 6. Login into the batch account